Global Graphics Controls

 Sets PAINTGRID, but selects a different coloring scheme.
 Colors represent logical regions in 2D, or logical (region x layer) compartments in 3D, instead of distinct material parameters.

 Sets the on-screen pen width for all plots.
-Value is an integer (0,1,2,3,...) which specifies the width of the drawn lines, in thousandths of the pixel width (0 means thin).
+Value is an integer (0,1,2,3,...) which specifies the width of the drawn lines, in thousandths of the plot width (0 means thin).

 Integrate all spatial plots.
 Default is volume and surface integrals, using 2*pi*r weighting in cylindrical geometry.
 Histories are not automatically integrated, and must be explicitly integrated.

 Send all stages or plot times of each EXPORT statement to a single file.
 By default, EXPORTS create a separate file for each time or stage.
 Individual EXPORTS can be controlled by the plot modifier MERGE.

 Draw all graphic plot labels in serif font.

 Draw all graphic plot labels in sanserif font.